find your perfect postgrad program

 • more complex government regulation.

-Choosing a masters program
+Choosing a masters program in human resources

 Most human resource masters programs are one year in length; many are provided online.
-Note that programs can focus on the narrow, technical approach reminiscent of personnel management programs – salary surveys, performance appraisal, grievance analysis, and the like – or a general management perspective that puts human resource management in a context of business strategy and societal constraints.
+Note that programs can focus on the narrow, technical approach reminiscent of personnel management programs – salary surveys, performance appraisal, grievance analysis, etc – or a general management perspective that puts human resource management in a context of business strategy and societal constraints.
 The strongest programs tend to be those premised on the idea that an organisation’s overall strategy, combined with developments in its environment, should determine its HR strategy.

 A typical program might offer courses in: